IlanaShukhman/Ex1/README.md

    The class support simple operations as: construction, value at x, derivative, add and multiply.

 4) Polynom: implements Polynom_able.
 This class represents a Polynom with add, multiply functionality, it also should support the following:

    4.1) Riemann's Integral: https://en.wikipedia.org/wiki/Riemann_integral

    4.2) Finding a numerical value between two values (currently support root only f(x)=0).

    4.3) Derivative

+In this project, we also have Ex1Test, which contains the tests we did for these four classes.